 I was in a job interview.
 Now, just to give you some perspective, when I was younger I preferred to go to the dentist than to have a job interview.
 I was shy, had terrible confidence and was really bad at selling myself.
 I was so nervous that I just couldn’t be myself.

 So there I was in this interview, and I was racking my brain trying to remember how I usually sit.
 Was I supposed to cross my legs?
 Sit up straight?
-Slouch so that I looked relaxed?
+Slouch a bit so that I seemed relaxed?
 Rest my arm on the chair next to me?
 Nothing felt right and everything felt so awkward.

 This situation has stuck in my mind so clearly because I remember walking away wondering how on earth I could forget how normal people sit!

 (Believe it or not, I actually got the job.)

 Even the professionals choke when the pressure’s on